-For this new chemical assessment, EPA assessed exposure to workers via inhalation and the dermal route.
-Releases to water and air were estimated.
-Exposure to the general population was assessed via drinking water and inhalation.
+For this new chemical assessment, EPA assessed dermal exposure to workers.
+Inhalation exposures to workers were predicted to be negligible.
+Releases to water were estimated and exposure to the general population was assessed via groundwater ingestion (from landfill leaching); exposures via drinking water and fish ingestion are not expected because release to water is not expected.
+Exposure to the general population via inhalation exposure was not assessed because releases to air are expected to be negligible (below modeling thresholds).
 Exposures to consumers were not assessed because consumer uses were not identified as conditions of use.